| Part

 as the warm mush was injected, but his mind struggled feverishly

+to find some meaning to his life.
 Coincoin.
 His little goddess.
 His and Fanny’s gift to a

 world that had given them so little.
 Long ago—or was it